SergioLuisCardoso/SergioLuisCardoso/README.md

 Welcome Devs, this is my Github profile!

-- I’m  Sergio Cardoso and I live in S. Paulo.
+I’m Sergio Cardoso and I live in São Paulo.
-- I'm interested in everything that involves Technology and Development.
+I'm interested in everything that involves Technology and Development.
-- I have knowledge in Javascript, HTML, CSS, SCSS, NodeJS, ReactJS, AWS, Wordpress, Bootstrap and Java.
+I have knowledge in Javascript, HTML, CSS, SCSS, NodeJS, ReactJS, AWS, Wordpress, Bootstrap and Java.

 <br><br>